MonicaG176/Concentrationmemorygame/README.md

 Technology used : html,css, javascript

 User stories:
 - As a user, I want to be able to have one player.
+- As a user, I want a parent sign up button.
+- As a user, I want the option to select the animal or insect gameboard.
 - As a user, I want to be able to click on a card seamlessly.
 - As a user, I would want the game  to be colorful.
+- As a user, I want to see a clean, even, and organized fun gameboard.
 - As a user, I want to select a block and see the picture of a animal underneath in.
 - As a user, I want to select another block if I fail to match my cards.
 - As a user, I want to see how much time I have left in the timer.